What does Closing the Loop mean when it says it ‘offsets phones’?

 What do people and the environment in African countries gain from collaborating with Closing the Loop?

-- Income via jobs as phone collectors and entrepreneurs.
-Already more than 2000 people benefited.
+- People in Africa are able to get an income via jobs as phone collectors and entrepreneurs.
+Already more than 2000 people benefited and earnt additional income.

 - Less pollution, hazardous waste and health issues.